How to Repot Spider Plants in 5 Easy Steps

 Slow or stunted growth is another sign that the plant needs to be transplanted.

 When roots stop growing below the soil, the plant slows growth above the soil too.
-No matter what caused the issue, this can lead to many health problems in the plant.
+No matter what caused the issue, this can lead to many health problems.
 Plus, stunted growth means a lack of pups, in case you’re interested in propagating.

 Disintegrated Soil